TSY845/UFLDv2_MobileNetV3/README.md

 # Notes

-This repo is based on original UFLDv2: https://github.com/cfzd/Ultra-Fast-Lane-Detection-v2
+This repo is based on the original UFLDv2: https://github.com/cfzd/Ultra-Fast-Lane-Detection-v2

 This repo added MobileNetV3-Large backbone for training models using TuSimple and CULane datasets.
 Corresponding configuration files can be found in the `config` folder.
 All other operations are identical to the original UFLDv2 model.
 A pretrained Tusimple-MobileNetV3 model is also provided.
-However, due to changes of the model structure, the UFLDv2-MobileNetV3 training on CULane dataset seems to be more difficult.
+However, due to changes in the model structure, the UFLDv2-MobileNetV3 training on the CULane dataset seems to be more difficult.
 The default training parameters are not very promising and need to be further modified.

 # Demo